MuhammadIbraheem01/Pharmacy-Management-System/README.md

 Build and run the program

 ⚠️ Important:

 This project is designed for a simple console environment and does not use advanced GUI frameworks or a database engine.

 🚀 Future Improvements
 ✅ Add proper user signup & role management

 ✅ Add bill calculations and payment tracking

 ✅ Use a relational database instead of text files

 ✅ Build a graphical user interface

 ✅ Add expiry date & batch number tracking for medicines

 🙌 Credits

-This project was developed by [Your Name / Your Team Name] as a practice project in C++.
+This project was developed by Muhammad Ibraheem as a First Semester project using C++.

 It showcases skills in file handling, arrays, sorting, and functional programming with C++ for beginner to intermediate learners.